takuyhaa/ML-CSP/README.md

-# ML-CSP
+# SPaDe (Space group and Packing Density predictor)-CSP

 ## Overview

-**ML-CSP** is a machine learning framework designed for crystal structure prediction (CSP) of organic molecules.
+**SPaDe-CSP** is a framework for crystal structure prediction (CSP) of organic molecules using SPaDe (Space group and Packing Density predictor).
 It provides tools and examples to demonstrate how machine learning techniques can be applied to CSPs, particularly in the context of chemical compound analysis.
 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/0fd53ab8-21d6-4d85-8006-d1bae0079ec6" />

 ## System Requirements